United States Government: Overview of the Fiscal Year Budget Proposal

 Document Introduction

-The main body of the report itemizes budget adjustment proposals for major federal departments and programs in detailed tabular form.
-Overall, the proposal plans to cut base non-defense discretionary budget authority by $163 billion (a 22.6% decrease from 2025), while providing large-scale mandatory supplemental funding through the budget reconciliation process for agencies such as the Department of Defense and the Department of Homeland Security.
-Defense spending is proposed to increase by 13% to $1.01 trillion; in the homeland security domain, $175 billion is planned for "finally securing the border completely," with approximately $43.8 billion expected to be obtained through the reconciliation process in 2026.
-This restructuring of funding aims to ensure stable resources for military and border security agencies, avoiding the political bargaining inherent in the regular appropriations process.
+The main body of the report enumerates budget adjustment recommendations for major federal departments and programs in detailed table format.
+Overall, the proposal plans to cut baseline non-defense discretionary budget authority by $163 billion (a 22.6% decrease from 2025), while providing large-scale mandatory supplemental funding through the budget reconciliation process for agencies such as the Department of Defense and the Department of Homeland Security.
+Defense spending is proposed to increase by 13% to $1.01 trillion; for homeland security, $175 billion is planned to ultimately secure the border completely, with approximately $43.8 billion expected through the reconciliation process in 2026.
+This restructuring of funds aims to ensure stable resources for military and border security agencies, avoiding the political constraints of the regular appropriations process.

-In terms of analytical methodology, this proposal is based on the administration's "line-by-line review" of FY 2025 expenditures and cites findings from the Government Accountability Office (GAO), Inspector General reports, and other audit agencies as the basis for cutting specific programs (such as the Low Income Home Energy Assistance Program, Job Corps, etc.).
-The rationale statements for budget adjustments frequently reference relevant Executive Orders, such as those on reassessing foreign aid, terminating government DEI programs, and withdrawing from specific UN organizations, reflecting a high degree of policy-budget coordination.
+Methodologically, this proposal is based on the administration's line-by-line review of FY 2025 expenditures and cites findings from the Government Accountability Office (GAO), Inspector General reports, and other audit bodies as justification for cutting specific programs (such as the Low Income Home Energy Assistance Program, Job Corps, etc.).
+The rationale for budget adjustments frequently references relevant Executive Orders, such as those on reassessing foreign aid, terminating government DEI programs, and withdrawing from specific UN bodies, reflecting a high degree of policy and budget coordination.

 If implemented, this budget proposal would generate trillions of dollars in savings over the next decade and create conditions for balancing the federal budget.
-Its core policy implication lies in attempting to systematically reverse the role of the federal government: contracting its spending and influence in global governance, social welfare, and social engineering, while strengthening its investments in defense, border enforcement, traditional infrastructure, and core public health surveillance.
+Its core policy implication is an attempt to systematically reverse the role of the federal government: scaling back its spending and influence in global governance, social welfare, and social engineering, while strengthening its investments in defense, border enforcement, traditional infrastructure, and core public health surveillance.
 This marks a significant shift in the allocation of U.S. fiscal resources, with impacts that will profoundly affect America's global leadership, domestic social policies, and the balance of power between the federal government and the states.
-The report concludes with a detailed summary table of budget authority, visually presenting the final changes in budget levels for each department under the influence of both base appropriations and reconciliation funds.
+The report concludes with detailed summary tables of budget authority, using figures to visually illustrate the final changes in budget levels for each department under the influence of both baseline appropriations and reconciliation funds.